keith-turner/webindex/docs/code-guide.md

 For each URI, the Query table contains the URIs that reference it.
 This export code keeps that information in the Query table up to date.
-One interesting Fluo concept this highlight is the concept of inversion on export.
+One interesting concept this code uses is the concept of inversion on export.
 The complete inverted URI index is never built in Fluo, its only built in Query table.